Nithin-3/ozhium-ollium/README.md

 - Renders on-screen display (OSD) notifications
 - Uses GTK4 and gtk4-layer-shell for window rendering
 - Receives callbacks from the daemon

+## It Is Not
+- change value (backlight,audio,mic)
+- need root permission
+- listen keylog

 ## Building